 Assistive technology for people with sight loss is a precursor of touchscreen technology and many are designed to be accessed using a keyboard.
 If your kiosk is controlled by touch, this raises the obvious question of how customers who are blind can explore the screen.

 To help, accessible keypads are available which can be mounted securely onto a kiosk.
 These keypads provide a tactile alternative to using a touch screen.
-These are supported by SuperNova, so customers who are blind can simply plug their headphones in to the keypad to launch SuperNova automatically.
+These are supported by Dolphin Kiosks, so customers who are blind can simply plug their headphones in to the keypad to launch magnification and speech automatically.

 Developer tools to make your kiosk project a success

-Every kiosk project is different, and SuperNova provides the tools to make your project a success.
-For areas that need to be customised, developer tools - including the SuperNova API and scripting services - mean assistive technology can be tailored to suit your bespoke requirements.
+Every kiosk project is different, and Dolphin Kiosks provides the tools to make your project a success.
+For areas that need to be customised, developer tools - including the Kiosks API and scripting services - mean assistive technology can be tailored to suit your bespoke requirements.

-The SuperNova API allows developers to control SuperNova and manage the accessibility features available to kiosk users.
+The Dolphin Kiosks API allows developers to manage the accessibility features available to kiosk users.
 This means companies can choose to offer magnification, speech or both using their own bespoke user interface.

-Additionally, SuperNova has a range of accessibility options to help customise it to fit into specific scenarios.
+Additionally, Dolphin Kiosks has a range of accessibility options to help customise it to fit into specific scenarios.
 Developers can stipulate the options for highlights, choose colour schemes to display, select whether customers can alter the speech in terms of voice speed, volume, announcement level and more.

 Ask Dolphin accessibility experts